aerodomigue/MonitorSwitch/INSTALL_MACOS.md

 ## Important Security Notice

-MonitorSwitch is an open-source application that is **ad-hoc signed** for distribution.
+MonitorSwitch is an open-source application that is **ad-hoc signed** with a free certificate for distribution.
 This means macOS will show security warnings, which is normal and expected for apps not distributed through the Mac App Store.

 ## Installation Steps

-### Step 1: Download and Open the DMG
+### Step 1: Download and Extract the ZIP

-1. Download `MonitorSwitch.dmg` from the [Releases page](https://github.com/aerodomigue/MonitorSwitch/releases)
+1. Download `MonitorSwitch-macOS.zip` from the [Releases page](https://github.com/aerodomigue/MonitorSwitch/releases)
-2. **Right-click** on the downloaded DMG file and select **"Open"**
+2. Double-click the ZIP file to extract it
-3. Click **"Open"** when macOS shows the malware warning
-4. The DMG will mount and open
+3. You'll see a folder containing `MonitorSwitch.app` and installation instructions

 ### Step 2: Install the Application

-1. Drag `MonitorSwitch.app` to the **Applications** folder
+1. Copy `MonitorSwitch.app` to your **Applications** folder
 2. Go to your Applications folder
 3. **Right-click** on `MonitorSwitch.app` and select **"Open"**
 4. Click **"Open"** when macOS shows the security warning
 5. The app will launch and run normally from future launches